-Sometimes, despite your best efforts, your cat is still uncomfortable with his litter box.
-In these situations, you might be dealing with a surprising cause: hip dysplasia.
+Sometimes, despite your best efforts, your cat is still uncomfortable with their litter box.
+In these situations, you might be dealing with a surprising cause of litter box aversion–hip dysplasia.

 - Decreased activity

 - Lameness in a back limb or limping